-The authorized share capital of the Corporation currently consists of an unlimited number of Common shares and an unlimited number of Preferred shares, issuable in series.
-As at February 29, 2008, there were 79,418,910 Common shares issued and outstanding.
-The Corporation's Series II Preferred shares were repurchased in January 2007 and its Series V Preferred shares were redeemed in March 2007.
+The authorized share capital of the Corporation currently consists of an unlimited number of Common Shares and an unlimited number of Preferred Shares, issuable in series.
+As at February 28, 2009, the issued and outstanding share capital consisted of 79,384,710 Common Shares and no Preferred Shares.